rogino/COSCNotes/COSC367/Week 07 Global and Local Search.md

 The assignment that optimizes (maximize/minimize) the value of the objective function must be found.

-A **constrained optimization problem** (CSP) adds a set of constraints which determines which assignments are allowed.
+A **constrained optimization problem** adds a set of constraints which determines which assignments are allowed.

 ## Local Search